ishine/Step-Audio-EditX/README.md

 # Step-Audio-EditX demo
 python app.py --model-path where_you_download_dir --model-source local

-# Memory-efficient options with quantization
+# Memory-efficient options with runtime quantization
 # For systems with limited GPU memory, you can use quantization to reduce memory usage:

 # INT8 quantization